How Deep Is the Ocean?

 "How Deep Is the Ocean?" is a popular song written by Irving Berlin in 1932.
 The song was developed from an earlier Berlin song "To My Mammy" which was sung by Al Jolson in his film Mammy (1930).
 In the earlier song, the lyrics include the questions "How deep is the ocean? / How high is the sky?" and this was the genesis of "How Deep Is the Ocean?".

 Background

-The song was written at a low point in Berlin's professional and personal life, and is among the select few of his numbers that were introduced on the radio rather than on stage or film.
-The song is a series of questions posed one after another, the only exception being the second line, "I'll tell you no lie."
+The song was written at a low point in Irving Berlin's professional and personal life, and is among the select few of his numbers that were introduced on the radio rather than on stage or film.
 This song, together with "Say It Isn't So", were huge hits in 1932 and brought Berlin back to the top again.

+Lyrics

+The lyrics opens with a question "How much do I love you?" and the statement "I'll tell you no lie."
+The rest of the song is a series of rhetorical questions (including the title "How deep is the ocean?" twice) which implicitly answer the opening question to be a lot.